MarineBul/my-music-gpt/README.md

     npm start
 A new window will be opened automatically in your default browser

-To launch the backend, open a python terminal in the APP folder and run:
+To launch the backend, open a python terminal in the src folder and run:
-    python3 front/src/app.py
+    python3 app.py

 ### Use the project